 YLAME INDIANS.
 The Ylame Indians were one of twenty Indian groups that joined Juan Domínguez de Mendoza on his journey from the area of El Paso to the vicinity of present San Angelo in 1683–84.
 Since Mendoza did not indicate at what point the Ylames joined his party, it is not possible to determine their range or affiliations.
 However, the Indians between the Pecos River and the San Angelo area were being hard pressed by Apaches at this time, and it seems likely that the Ylame Indians ranged somewhere between these two localities.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "YLAME INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmy07.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "YLAME INDIANS," accessed October 22, 2019, http://www.tshaonline.org/handbook/online/articles/bmy07.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.